 As far as the rooms: I’d describe them as a rustic Bohemium vibe.
-Mine included a feather soft bed, a fireplace and seating area, and a small balcony.
-It was a cozy and quiet, which was much-needed after I turned in for the night.
-Room service was incredible as well.
+Mine included a feather-soft bed, a fireplace and seating area, and a small balcony.
+It was cozy and quiet, which was much-needed after I turned in for the night.
+The room service was incredible as well.

 That’s all to say: I’d definitely check out their availability the next time I’m in town.
 If you’re interested in booking, you can do so here.

 I didn’t get to explore the LA food scene too much, but I did stop at the Commissary at The LINE Hotel.
 It’s definitely a popular Insta spot, but I stopped by because I was conveniently at a work event at the hotel that day.